 We believe that a combination of committee and coordinator will best meet the needs of greater cooperation in missions.
 A committee without a fulltime coordinator would likely not have the ability to adequately discharge the matters committed to it.
 The need for regular and sustained communication regarding mission efforts in the federation calls for a greater level of involvement than may be possible for the average committee member.
-A coordinator without a committee would likely be overwhelmed with the work and could possibly fail to represent the churches and their classes in the work of missions coordination b) Functions and Tasks of the Synodical Missions Committee
+A coordinator without a committee would likely be overwhelmed with the work and could possibly fail to represent the churches and their classes in the work of missions coordination.

+b) Functions and Tasks of the Synodical Missions Committee

-- (1) The committee would function as an information hub for URCNA missions, encouraging communication between URCNA missionaries, church planters, councils and congregations by doing the following: - (a) obtaining updates from the missionaries and church planters for publication in the missions newsletter and missions page of the URCNA.org website; - (b) ascertaining and remaining abreast of the disparate financial needs of missionaries and disseminate pertinent information to URCNA councils (e.g., location, family, nature & needs of a particular ministry); - (c) generally promoting the cause of missions in the URCNA in a way that consistently represents our commitment to function as a covenanted body; - (d) gathering information about the work of missions and church planting which could be contributed to a manual of helpful guidelines to assist Consistories, missionaries and church planters in the day-to-day activity of missions (this is addressed more specifically below). - (e) producing a report on the work of URCNA missions to each synod. - (f) having copies of the Biblical and Confessional Basis for Missions, along with the missions Policies and Guidelines, printed in booklet form and made available to all the churches. - (2) Specific Tasks of Committee members: - (a) Committee members shall assist the Chairmancoordinator in the execution of his tasks; this shall include an annual review of the labors of the
+- (1) The committee would function as an information hub for URCNA missions, encouraging communication between URCNA missionaries, church planters, councils and congregations by doing the following: - (a) obtaining updates from the missionaries and church planters for publication in the missions newsletter and missions page of the URCNA.org website; - (b) ascertaining and remaining abreast of the disparate financial needs of missionaries and disseminate pertinent information to URCNA councils (e.g., location, family, nature & needs of a particular ministry); - (c) generally promoting the cause of missions in the URCNA in a way that consistently represents our commitment to function as a covenanted body; - (d) gathering information about the work of missions and church planting which could be contributed to a manual of helpful guidelines to assist Consistories, missionaries and church planters in the day-to-day activity of missions (this is addressed more specifically below). - (e) producing a report on the work of URCNA missions to each synod.

-The Committee recommends that the misionsurc.org website be discontinued and a webpage on the urcna.org website be developed for all URCNA mission work, both home and abroad, as is done successfully in other NAPARC denominations such as the OPC and PCA
+&lt;sup>17 The Committee recommends that the misionsurc.org website be discontinued and a webpage on the urcna.org website be developed for all URCNA mission work, both home and abroad, as is done successfully in other NAPARC denominations such as the OPC and PCA.